 July 27 2011 7:30 AM ET

-As a contestant on NBC’s The Celebrity Apprentice, La Toya Jackson continues her late brother Michael’s commitment to raising funds and awareness for AIDS Project Los Angeles.
+As a contestant on NBC’s The Celebrity Apprentice, La Toya Jackson continues to raise funds and awareness for AIDS Project Los Angeles.
 In last week's episode, she delivered $65,000 to APLA, which communication director Gabriel McGowan said couldn't have come at a better time due to cuts in the federal and state budget for HIV/AIDS treatment funding.
 "A gift of this size would allow us to buy enough food to serve every client at all nine of our food pantries for a month," he said, "with funds left over for our many other HIV prevention and care programs."
 As the 54-year-old singer-songwriter readies to release her long-delayed 11th studio album, she explains why APLA has become as important to her as it was to her brother Michael.

 Why did you choose AIDS Project Los Angeles as your charity organization on Celebrity Apprentice?